reframejs/reframe/docs/overview.template.md

 ###### Mixed apps :tm:

-With Reframe you can write an app that has both interactive and non-interactive pages.
+With Reframe you can mix interactive pages and non-interactive pages.
 For example a `/about` page that is static and non-interactive (browser doesn't load any JavaScript and the DOM is static) and a `/search` page that is dynamic and interactive